lbsbezerra/lbsbezerra.github.io/README.md

-# lbsbezerra.github.io
+# Pokemon TCG Questions Party Game!
-Hello, this is the repo for my personal portfolio.
-I'm still learning Version Control using Git (and storing the right information on Github), so I don't have many instructions to insert here in my mark down (.md) file.
-Have a nice day!
+Hello, this is the repo for my personal Party Games to play with my friends, with our Pokemon TCG cards.

+Current pending to finish:
+- add one image for each one of the question cards;
+- fix design in iOS apps (so the white bar above is not shown, and instead it is a dark one in my test iPhone 14 Pro);
+- define "game finished, restart game?" screen (today it is happening in the last question instead of separated one).